strawstack/AocNextJS/README.md

 # aoc next js
 This repo is a template for AdventOfCode built with NextJS.
 It is able to automatically download the input file and create template code for a give day.
 Once a day is generated it will automatically show in the directory at `localhost:3000`.
-One can visit, for example, `localhost:3000/d1/p1` to view the solution for a given day.
+One can visit, for example, `localhost:3000/d1/p1` to view the solution for a day 1 part 1.
 During development one can open the browser console and view console.logs from their code whenever their file is saved.

 ## How to Use